 It was on July 4, 1776 that the thirteen North American colonies officially entered into rebellion against Great Britain in order to obtain their sovereignty and that the Declaration of Independence was ratified.

-France, under the the reign of King Louis XVI, joined this armed conflict in 1779, wishing to take its revenge following the Seven Years’ War and encouraged by the involvement of the Marquis La Fayette towards the patriots.
+France, under the reign of King Louis XVI, entered the conflict wishing to take its revenge following the Seven Years’ War and encouraged by the involvement of the Marquis De La Fayette towards the American patriots.

-The battle of Yortown in 1781 was the final highlight of this conflict.
-The British general Cornwallis retreated to Virginia thinking he could receive reinforcements, but he was surrounded by the American army and the support of the French army.
+The battle of Yortown in 1781 was the great battle of this conflict and the defeat of the British army.
+The general Cornwallis retreated to Virginia thinking he could receive reinforcements, but he was surrounded by the American army and the support of the French army.
 The blockade by land and sea and the constant artillery fire forced the surrender of the royalists.

 This led to the Treaty of Paris in 1783 which recognized the independence of the United States by Great Britain.